COVID -19 Frequently Asked Questions

 The responses also cover issues as diverse as current guidelines on sharing carts and equipment as well as members undertaking voluntary work on the course or around clubhouses.
 There is also advice for Boards on governance matters relating to conducting meetings.

-Shotgun starts may be held as long as social distancing and the Club’s COVID Safe Plan are adhered to.
+Shotgun starts may be held if social distancing and the Club’s COVID Safe Plan are adhered to.
+It is also essential that Clubs do not exceed specified outdoor gathering numbers – 30 for Greater Sydney and 100 for regional NSW.

-If Clubs decide to allow caddies, they should suggest caddies act primarily as advice givers and buggy pullers.
-They should consider:
+If Clubs decide to allow caddies, they should suggest caddies act primarily as advice-givers and buggy pullers.

 - Allowing players to remove their own clubs from their bag